 “It’s a real privilege to recruit white cell donors,” said Gina Hakes.
 “For me, it’s a constant reminder that people are innately good, because white cell donors in particular are so generous with their time and so committed to helping others.”

-Rachel Vanderhorst agrees.
-“The white cell donors we work with really understand the need.
-Every single person seems so happy to do it, and so self-motivated to come in and help a local patient.”
+Dr. Jeffrey Papiernik agrees.
+“The granulocyte donors we work with are amazing.
+They always seem eager and self-motivated to come in and help a local patient.”

 Interested in more information?
 Call Gina Hakes at 513-451-0910 to talk more about the need for white cells, and see if you are eligible to donate!